Sunday, June 21, 2026

 and you’re going to stay down until you’re not, which will not

-likely be—and we might as well say we’ve gotten to the root of it all,
+likely happen—and here we might as well say we’ve gotten to the root of

-cannot be helped (and sometimes you’re unsure of the general timeframe
+cannot be helped.
+At times you’re unsure of the general timeframe after

-when the money will even arrive, that check may not even be an assured
+which the money will even arrive.
+Or perhaps the check may not even be a

 will-power to do so, because there are urgent matters that require